gohugoio/hugoDocs/content/en/tools/front-ends.md

 [GitCMS][]
 : GitCMS is an AI-focused CMS for markdown-based content sites that brings together Content Agents for ChatGPT and Claude using MCP app, a friendly notion-like interface for non-technical team members, and a structured editorial publishing workflow.
 It is built for teams that want to manage blogs, documentation, changelogs, and other markdown content with the speed of AI assistance and the reliability of a review-driven publishing process.

+[HugoKit][]
+: HugoKit is a native Mac app for Hugo.
+It runs the development server, previews your content and templates, edits front matter and site configuration, checks a site before it ships, and publishes to GitHub Pages or over SFTP – all without the terminal.
+It works on the Hugo sites you already have, and leaves your files as it found them.
+Free.

 [PubCrank][]
 : PubCrank is a static site editor which lets you define templates for different front matter layouts in your site.
 This gives writers an easy-to-use visual interface to create and edit content while maintaining the guardrails that the developer has created.
 PubCrank is free for local editing.